inkVerb/VIP/201/Lesson-05.md

 sudo groupdel pinkypink
 ```

-*Note the message about the "pinkypink" group being empty, that's because `deluser` also deleted the group*
+*Note the message about the "`pinkypink`" group being empty, that's because `deluser` also deleted the group*

 | **C64** :$ (RedHat/CentOS)